Skip to content

 How It Works

-2. API proxy generates PKCE, stores state in an encrypted cookie, redirects to https://token.sesamy.com/authorize with redirect_uri=https://api.yoursite.com/auth/acme/callback
+2. API proxy generates PKCE, stores the verifier + CSRF state in the encrypted __Host-auth-state cookie, and redirects to https://token.sesamy.com/authorize with redirect_uri=https://api.yoursite.com/auth/acme/callback.
+Any login_hint / ui_locales ride along.

 3. User authenticates at the token service